 Content, concepts and skills form the basis of the curriculum, as students learn how to gather, organize, use and present information as well as problem solve.
 The principal methods of assessment will be through the use of multiple choice, constructed response document based questions and thematic essays.
-Students will participate in the Civic Seal of Readiness Research Project, designed to introduce them to research skills.

-7203 United States and New York State History 7 Honors
+7203 United States and New York State History 7 H